zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 ##### 2. Rendering your app in Concurrent Mode

 We also have to render the app in concurrent mode.
 Check out how the example app is rendered above; we're using `ReactExperimental.renderConcurrentRootAtElementWithId`.
-As mentioned in [this section](#concurrent-mode-is-encouraged), you have to render your app in [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html) for ReasonRelay to work as intended.
+As mentioned in [this section](#concurrent-mode-is-encouraged), you have to render your app in [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html) for RescriptRelay to work as intended.
 To simplify things before the API's are officially released, `ReactExperimental` ships with a function `renderConcurrentRootAtElementWithId` that takes `(React.element, string)`, where `React.element` is your app, and `string` is the ID of the DOM node you want to render into.

 ## Time to make your first query